xwmx/nb/README.md

 # Export a Markdown note to a .docx Microsoft Office Word document
 nb export example.md /path/to/example.docx

-# Export a note titled 'Movies' to an HTML web page.
+# Export a note titled "Movies" to an HTML web page.
 nb export Movies /path/to/example.html
 ```